awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_installation.md

 Proceed to [Configuring the Amazon ECS CLI](ECS_CLI_Configuration.md)\.

 **Important**
-You must configure the Amazon ECS CLI with your AWS credentials, an AWS region, and an Amazon ECS cluster name before you can use it\.
+You must configure the Amazon ECS CLI with your AWS credentials, an AWS Region, and an Amazon ECS cluster name before you can use it\.